What is the course about?

 - Undertake visual research and compile moodboards

-- Create the functional plan of your garden, making both artistic and practical decisions
+- Create the functional plan of a small garden to a brief, making both artistic and practical decisions

 - Draw elevations of your chosen plants and furniture